musi-musi/munleko/readme.md

 yeah its a working title

-musileko is a game/engine for worlds made of voxels. currently still early in development
+munleko is a game/engine for worlds made of voxels. currently still early in development

 # clonin n buildin
 use zig 0.9.0, have gpu drivers that can handle opengl 3.3

-musileko autogenerates `.zig` files for each source directory.
+munleko autogenerates `.zig` files for each source directory.

 these can be manually updated with `zig build imports` following file tree changes